Updated on March 16, 2023

 - 1 tablespoon dish soap

 Puree the ingredients and mix in the dish soap.
-Steep in 3 cups water for a day, then strain using a cheesecloth.
+Steep in 3 cups of water for a day, then strain using a cheesecloth.
 Place the resulting liquid in a spray bottle.

 Recipe #2 (makes 1 gallon)